explosion/projects/experimental/ner_wikiner_with_nebullvm/README.md

 Modification of the WikiNER pipeline, using a transformer as Tok2Vec component and accelerating it with nebullvm library.

-Nebullvm is an open-source project
+Nebullvm is an open-source tool designed to accelerate AI inference of deep learning models in a few lines of code.
+Within the WikiNER pipeline, nebullvm optimizes BERT to achieve the maximum acceleration physically possible on the hardware used.

 Further info on the WikiNER pipeline can be found in [this section](https://github.com/explosion/projects/tree/v3/pipelines/ner_wikiner).